 Calculating the DC wire size is vital for budgeting any electrical project, as a bigger wire size implies more expensive cables.
 For that reason, we've created this tool.

 As an example of how to size a DC wire, we'll calculate the wire size for a 200 amp DC system using this calculator.

-You can additionally look at the FAQ section for other numeric examples, like what wire size for a 12V DC you should use.
+You can also look at the FAQ section for other numeric examples, such as what wire size you should use for a 12V DC.